Living Branches Blog Posts

 Keeping Love Alive as Memories Fade by Gary Chapman, Deborah Barr, Edward G. Shaw

-This book is easy reading and captivating as it applies the five love languages to persons with dementia and their care partners.
+This book is easy reading and captivating as it applies the five love languages to those with dementia and their care partners.
 An informative book.
 Link to purchase.

 Better Living With Dementia – Implications for Individuals, Families, Communities and Societies by Laura N. Gitlin, Nancy A. Hodgson